deep-soft/btop4win/README.md

 Release v1.0.5

-Updated LibreHardwareMonitor to latest version (0.9.4), should fix issues with Windows 11 false positive virus detection on start.
+Updated LibreHardwareMonitor to latest version (0.9.4), ~~should fix issues with Windows 11 false positive virus detection on start~~ (Not fixed yet).

 Release v1.0.1